-Additional Resources

-Further resources appended to this publication include: Case Studies - Compliatoin of Good and Innovative Practices; Glossary of Terms; Sample Documents and Reports; and Good Practice Note - Integration of Road Safety Considerations in TOD Projects.
-These knowledge products, along with an Image Bank, are also available online on GPSC's TOD website and the World Bank's TOD COP website.
+Additional Resources with this publication include: Case Studies from Global TOD Experiments; Existing Examples of Reports and Terms of Reference in reference to the Knowledge Product Types; an Image Bank; and a Glossary.
+These Knowledge Products are also available online on the GPSC's TOD website and the World Bank's TOD CoP website.